ricard0g/reddit-client/README.md

 `npm install -g npm@latest`

 You may have to include *sudo* before the command if you are on a Unix-based system and don't have root privileges.

+Once all dependencies are installed, to start the app you just have to run:

+`npm start`

 ### Usage